knowledgetechnologyuhh/NICO-software/api-doc/Ros/Motion.rst

 Exposed services
 ################

-The following ROS services are exposed by RosNico - where $PREFIX stands for the prefix of the topics/services (Default: /nico):
+The following ROS services are exposed by the class - where $PREFIX stands for the prefix of the topics/services (Default: /nico):

 +------------------------------------------------+------------------------------------------------+----------------------------------------------------------------------------+
 | ROS service name                               | Service type                                   | Short description                                                          |